How to prepare for secondary school life after lockdown

 Moving on to secondary school is a huge step for every child.
 From being the biggest kids in the playground, they are suddenly the smallest in a new and intimidating environment.
 Uniforms change, routes change, routines change.
 Everything they know is changing.

-For Year 6 pupils living in COVID-19 lockdown, the step up to big school may feel even more overwhelming.
-Although primary schools are expected to allow them back on 1 June, it’s likely that some won’t return to education until September.
-Many will therefore not have the chance to say their farewells to the primary school friends, teachers and others with whom they have social bonds.
-They also face a sudden return to education after an extended period of time at home, where they have developed new routines to cope with lockdown life.
+Some will therefore not have the chance to say their farewells to the primary school friends, teachers and others with whom they have social bonds.
+They will also face a sudden return to education after an extended period of time at home, where they have developed new routines to cope with lockdown life.

 Secondary school also offers new independence, the chance to meet new people and an exciting new world to explore.
 Schools will be working hard to make this unique transition easier for their new Year 7 children, while also trying to make sure things feel as normal as possible.